 While not a new challenge, the purpose of this one is to keep me moving after my RED January.
 Once the weather turns dryer, I plan to dust of my roller blades and get out to Hyde Park to learn how to skate with the best of them.

-There are loads of free courses and so I plan to take the OU up on one of their free classes and learn something new.
+There are always loads of free courses available, and so I plan to take up a free classes and learn something new.
 There are a few short courses I like the sound of, so I’m going to choose a couple and spend a quiet night in learning something new.

 ✔ 11.
 Bake a cake